Why isn’t Lyme disease covered by health insurance?

 According to the CDC, this nasty and debilitating illness is America’s fastest-growing vector-borne disease (a disease carried by birds, animals or insects).
 In 2002, there were nearly 25,000 reported cases of Lyme disease nationwide.
-By 2011, that figure jumped to about 35,000 cases.
+A decade later, that figure jumped to about 35,000 cases.

 And yet the medical and insurance communities remain tight-lipped about the whole ordeal.
 Over the course of reporting on this story, all messages to health insurance representatives and doctors went unreturned.

 “That’s because they’re afraid to talk about this too openly,” Smith says.

 In recent years, state medical boards across the country have reprimanded dozens of Lyme-literate doctors for treating long-term Lyme patients with extended antibiotic regimens, sometimes going so far as to suspend their licenses.
 The claim is that these doctors are not following standard guidelines for Lyme treatment and are, in essence, being irresponsible practitioners of medicine.

 This threat is so real and present that four states—Rhode Island, Connecticut, New Hampshire and Massachusetts—recently passed laws allowing doctors to prescribe long-term antibiotic treatment for Lyme patients without fear of losing their licenses or being dropped by certain health insurance providers.

 “It’s all well and good that you can now get treated in Connecticut for chronic Lyme, but it doesn’t change the fact that insurance won’t pay for it,” Reid says.
 “And that has to change.”